nordnet/cordova-hot-code-push/README.md

 As a result, your application receives updates of the web content as soon as possible, and still can work in offline mode.
 Also, plugin allows you to specify dependency between the web release and the native version to make sure, that new release will work on the older versions of the application.

-**Is it fine with App Store?** Yes, it is... as long as your content corresponds to what application is intended for.
-If your application should be a calculator, but after the update becomes an audio player - you will be banned.
+**Is it fine with App Store?** Yes, it is... as long as your content corresponds to what application is intended for and you don't ask user to click some button to update the web content.
+For more details please refer to [this wiki page](https://github.com/nordnet/cordova-hot-code-push/wiki/App-Store-FAQ).

 ## Supported platforms